 Driving in the Dark.
 Always remember to use your low beams in cities, towns and on highways.
 If you are traveling on rural roads, stay alert for other drivers and switch to low beams as soon as you notice them.
 Even if the other driver is some distance away, switch to low beams.
 The hills on the roads could cause your high beams to moentarily blind another driver if both of you are on part of the road that causes your lights to shine directly in the windshield.
 If it’s foggy, use low beams – you’ll be able to see better.
 If you have fog lights, use them as they’ll significantly increase your visibility.

 Driving in the Snow.
 The main thing to do when driving in the snow is to slow down considerably.
 Your speed should not be over 45 mph, if it’s that.
-It takes very snow driving-1little snow or ice to cause your car to slide.
+It takes very little snow or ice to cause your car to slide.
 You should always carry an emergency kit with extra warm clothes, non-perishable food and water in your vehicle in case you do slide off the road and it is some time before someone can get you out.
 This is more of a concern if you are in rural areas, but it could happen in urban areas as well.

 Driving on Ice.
 Always remember that bridges ice over before the rest of the roads.
 If you do start sliding on ice, you should know how to stop the slide.
 Never hit your brakes and always turn into the spin.
 If the rear of the car is sliding toward the right, steer to the right.
 Be careful to not over-steer, as that will cause the car to slide in the other direction.
 If it does, be prepared to steer into that slide.
 It may take a few times of going back and forth before the car straightens out.
 As with driving in the snow, slow down if the precipitation is turning to ice.